Dorothy E. Smith: Standpoint theory

-The idea that not all standpoints are viewed equally shows how Smith’s take on standpoint theory also draws direct connections with Marxism.
-This inequality in standpoints and how they are perceived in society reflects Marxist ideas of the impact of social, economic, and political relations on shaping and determining oppression.

 Example

 Smith often used one particular story as an example of the importance of standpoint theory, and as a way of explaining it:

 One day, while riding in a train in Ontario, Smith observed a family of Indians standing together by a river, watching the train pass by.
 It was only after having made these initial assumptions that Smith realized that they were just that; they were assumptions, assumptions that she had no way of knowing if they were true or not.
 She called them "Indians", but she couldn't have known, for sure, what their origins were.
 She called them a family, which could have very well not been true.
 She also said they were watching the train go by, an assumption that emerged solely based on her position in time and space, her position riding in the train, looking out at the "family".

 For Smith, this served as a representation of her own privilege, through which she made assumptions and immediately imposed them on the group of "Indians".
 It helped lead her to the conclusion that experiences differ, across space, time, and circumstance.
 It is unfair to create society—and ruling relations—based on only one point of view/being.